 Pack in your own low back chairs or blanket and picnic basket.
-Guest are also welcome to purchase selections from the on-site food and beverage vendors.
-Tickets to the series can be purchased day of at the gate or in advance at our website, idahobotanicalgarden.org.
+Guests are also welcome to purchase selections from the on site food and beverage vendors.
+Tickets to the series can be purchased the day of the event at the gate or in advance at our website, idahobotanicalgarden.org.
 The next show is this Thursday, July 12th.
 Gates open at 5:30pm at the Garden.

 An Entomological Extravaganza!

 Learn about the exciting world of bugs in an adventurous environment!
 Earn a “Certificate in Bugology,” purchase edible insects, play bug bingo, participate in Insect Olympics, catch live bugs, and meet the experts.
 Bug Day is an entomological extravaganza, fun for the entire family.

 Co-Presented by: The College of Idaho’s Orma J. Smith Museum of Natural History